Username7495/Mods-and-Tweaks-for-Cypress/README.md

 A plugin that automatically sends messages and commands, and reloads the server.

 ## Screenshot
-A client-side mod that allows to take screenshots
+A client-side mod that allows to take screenshots.

+## WorldCustomization
+A client-side mod that allows to customize the worlds.